 Construction Site on Christmas Night by Sherri Duskey Rinker

-This is a story of construction vehicles working hard to complete an important building on Christmas eve.
-As each vehicle finishes their job, they find a special present just for them.
+This is a story of construction vehicles working hard to complete an important building on Christmas Eve.
+As each vehicle finishes its job, they find a special present just for them.
 Children will anxiously be waiting to find out what each vehicle gets as a Christmas present, not to mention the anticipation of finding out what the construction vehicles are working so hard to build.

 Little Blue Truck’s Christmas by Alice Schertle

 Children can count along as Little Blue spreads holiday cheer as he delivers Christmas trees to his friends.
 The rhyming text and cute illustrations are a big hit with preschoolers.